t8rohman/ds_deploy_gcp/README.md

 The exercise includes:
 1. 01_ingest
-   - Ingesting data from external
+   - Ingesting data from external, here we're using <a href="www.transtats.bts.gov">BTS data</a>.
-   - Deploy the ingestion app using flask
+   - Deploy the ingestion app using flask.
-   - Containerize it into a docker container
+   - Containerize it into a docker container.